MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-registerrawinputdevices.md

 If a <a href="/windows/desktop/api/winuser/ns-winuser-rawinputdevice">RAWINPUTDEVICE</a> structure has the RIDEV_REMOVE flag set and the hwndTarget parameter is not set to NULL, then parameter validation will fail.

+Only one window per raw input device class may be registered to receive raw input within a process (the window passed in the last call to RegisterRawInputDevices).
+Because of this, RegisterRawInputDevices should not be used from a library, as it may interfere with any raw input processing logic already present in applications that load it.

 ## -see-also

 <b>Conceptual</b>